Artificial-Intelligence-303/briefing1/README.md

 4. Commit and push.
 Check that both files appear on GitHub.

-Your briefing is published at **areweagentsyet.com/briefings/** and turned into a projection deck automatically. **You do not need to make slides.** Your will present from the published deck.
+Your briefing is published at **areweagentsyet.com/briefings/** and turned into a projection deck automatically. **You do not need to make slides.** You will present from the published deck.

 ## Where to look for sources